Marvin Gaye: Social commentary and concept albums

 Once Gaye presented Gordy with the What's Going On album, Gordy feared Gaye was risking the ruination of his image as a sex symbol.
 Following the album's success, Gaye tried a follow-up album, You're the Man.
 The title track only produced modest success, however, and Gaye and Motown shelved the album.
-Later on, several of Gaye's unreleased songs of social commentary, including "The World Is Rated X", would be issued on posthumous compilation albums.
+Several of Gaye's unreleased songs of social commentary, including "The World Is Rated X", would be issued on posthumous compilation albums.
 What's Going On would later be described by an AllMusic writer as an album that "not only redefined soul music as a creative force but also expanded its impact as an agent for social change".
 You're the Man was finally released on March 29, 2019, through Motown, Universal Music Enterprises, and Universal Music Group.

 The What's Going On album also provided another first in both Motown and R&B music: Gaye and his engineers had composed the album in a song cycle, segueing previous songs into other songs giving the album a more cohesive feel as opposed to R&B albums that traditionally included filler tracks to complete the album.
 This style of music would influence recordings by artists such as Stevie Wonder and Barry White making the concept album format a part of 1970s R&B music.
-Concept albums are usually based on either one theme or a series of themes in connection to the original thesis of the album's concept.
-Let's Get It On repeated the suite-form arrangement of What's Going On, as would Gaye's later albums such as I Want You, Here, My Dear and In Our Lifetime.

-Although Marvin Gaye was not politically active outside of his music, he became a public figure for social change and inspired/educated many people through his work.
+Although Gaye was not politically active outside of his music, he became a public figure for social change and inspired/educated many people through his work.